getzlab/deTiN/README.md

 The above code example will run using the included data from an artifically mixed 10% contaminated normal.
 Input files were generated using MuTect and GATK4ACNV.

+## Data quality

+Users should be aware that pervasive sequencing artifacts have the potential to confound deTiN results if they are present in both the tumor and normal samples.
+For example,a very high level of OxoG artifacts (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3616734/) affecting both tumor and normal samples may appear like somatic events and inflate deTiN's estimate.
+Users should remove such artifacts or flag them in their call stats files prior to running deTiN.

 ## License